 Both mediators and arbitrators are available to help resolve a dispute.

 A mediator will help you negotiate a solution to the dispute.
 An arbitrator will impose a solution.
 Mediation is less formal and usually less expensive, but cannot be enforced by a court unless you have included enforcement procedures in your agreement.
 An arbitrated settlement is backed by the courts.

 Before you start, you should work out the likely costs.
-Mediation and

-	arbitration are charged on a time basis, and both parties are expected to

-	pay an equal share, unless another agreement is reached.
+Mediation and arbitration are charged on a time basis, and both parties are expected to pay an equal share, unless another agreement is reached.

-	Disputes Tribunals can hear claims for damages to property for amounts up to

-	$15,000 (or $20,000 if the parties agree).
-Typical examples are claims for

-	damage to drains, driveways, foundations and fences.
+Disputes Tribunals can hear claims for damages to property for amounts up to $30,000.
+Typical examples are claims for damage to drains, driveways, foundations and fences.

-	Claims that are not covered by the Disputes Tribunal, or that involve the

-	loss of light, sunshine or views, or that involve the removal or trimming of

-	trees, can be taken to a district court.
-The court can award monetary

-	compensation for damage caused by a tree.
-It can also order that a tree be

-	removed or trimmed.
+Claims that are not covered by the Disputes Tribunal, or that involve the loss of light, sunshine or views, or that involve the removal or trimming of trees, can be taken to a district court.
+The court can award monetary compensation for damage caused by a tree.
+It can also order that a tree be removed or trimmed.

 Claims through the District Court will almost certainly require the help of a lawyer and can be expensive.